What Is The Average Electric Bill in Georgia [2025 Updated]

 Source: EIA

-The average electric bill for a 3-bedroom house in Georgia lies between $115 to $160 per month, with an average bill of $121.14.
+The average electric bill for a 3-bedroom house in Georgia lies between $150 and $160 per month, depending on the house size, insulation, appliances, lifestyle, and climate.

 What Are The Electricity Rates in Georgia?